 The Lane Kirkland Scholarship Program supports leaders and specialists from Eastern Europe, the Caucasus and Central Asia by granting them scholarships for one-year complementary studies in Poland.

 The Program has been in continuous implementation since 2000.
-It helped almost 800 persons to develop their professional skills, which allowed them, for example, to implement the ISO standards in the Berdyansk City Hall, revive a local museum in Zaslavl or establish legal clinics at universities in Belarus.
+It helped over 800 persons to develop their professional skills, which allowed them, for example, to implement the ISO standards in the Berdyansk City Hall, revive a local museum in Zaslavl or establish legal clinics at universities in Belarus.

 We offer multifaceted support of development – individual study programs under the care of specialists, professional internships and participation in conferences, training courses, purchase of literature on the subject, a possibility of implementing own social mini-projects.

 BY INVESTING INTO PEOPLE, WE CHANGE THE WORLD

 The Lane Kirkland Scholarship contest is usually announced at the end of November and at the beginning of December, and the deadline for submission of application forms is in March.
 The detailed information and application forms are available at the website of the Program.

 The following persons may apply for participation in the Program:

 - experts, politicians, employees of state institutions and local government authorities,